Canon 1000D vs Panasonic G9

 Review summary: Canon 1000D vs Panasonic G9

 So what is the bottom line?
 Which of the two cameras – the Canon 1000D or the Panasonic G9 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1000D: